Takicegek/Interpeer/whitepaper.md

 A good way of imaging it is think of how [bitTorrent](www.bittorrent.com) shares files, each separate file is seeded by a group of peers on the network, not the whole network.
 The difference is Interpeer is running scripts on these peers rather than sharing static data.

-### 2.4 migration
+### 2.4 user migration
 Interpeer sites will be accessible by users using vanilla browsers, this is key to getting Interpeer widely adopted.
 This is acheived by using [interpeer.net](interpeer.net) to redirect requests to peers that are currently handling the site in question.

+### 2.5 website migration
+Because Interpeer uses a modified version of PHP to make interpeer-scripts, migrating from PHP websites to Interpeer would often be trivial.

+But because the peers hosting the interpeer-site or storing related data would be able to read any data that is unencrypted some security features would need to be implemented in browser (eg: JavaScript).
+For example end-to-end encryption or hash generation.

 ## 3. Example uses
 If [wikipedia.org](www.wikipedia.org) or [wikileaks.org](www.wikileaks.org) used Interpeer, they would see huge advantages:

 - content is addressed individually, so anyone viewing a page could serve it to others wanting to view it (like [bitTorrent](www.bittorrent.com) or [IPFS](ipfs.com)).
 Meaning Wikipedia would not be paying for much of the traffic and users that are close would get a speed advantage.
 - donations to keep it running would go directly to the hosting account.
 Meaning it could run autonomously.
 And donations would be anonymous.
-- If the original authors got “silenced” the website would continue to exist and be user-editable for as it was funded.
+- If the original authors got “silenced” the interpeer-site would continue to exist and be user-editable for as it was funded.

 A few other examples of uses for Interpeer:

 - anonymous bullet-proof web-hosting.
 - getting paid for your spare computer resources.
-- immortal websites that continue from donations or payments without author involvement.
+- immortal sites that continue from donations or payments without author involvement.
 - visit Interpeer sites anonymously.
 - web2.0 will function unlike all other p2p alternatives.
 - massive computation tasks.